adorableio/oss-inventory/README.md

 ```

 Depending on the number/size of your repositories, this may take a while.
-When the task has finished, you'll be left with a bunch of .txt files in /tmp/oss-inventory/ folder.
+When the task has finished, you'll be left with a bunch of .txt files in the folder you specified (in config.yml).
 Each one contains a list of the names, versions, and licenses used by the libraries on which your project depends.
 That's it!
 Use these text files however you need.